andportnoy/yahoo-finance-csv/README.md

 # takes a list of tickers or a path to a csv file with a 'ticker' header
 corrmat = yfc.correlation_matrix('tickers.csv')
 ```

+You can visualize the correlation matrix using [seaborn](https://stanford.edu/~mwaskom/software/seaborn/examples/network_correlations.html).

 # Development goals
 Provide two main functions:
 1. `current`, delivering realtime stock data as fast as possible